BIG NEWS! Our New Clinic In North Hills, Raleigh Is Open!: Sign Up

 2 – Create a visual calendar of special events you plan to attend at Christmastime.
 Review the calendar often with your child.
 Be careful not to wear yourself and your family out with too many special events, because that won’t be fun or memorable.

 5- In preparation for Christmas morning, share a social story or picture book with your child.
-Be sure to let him know in advance that the schedule will be different on Christmas day.
+Be sure to let him or her know in advance that the schedule will be different on Christmas day.

 6 – Finding and choosing gifts for children with special needs can be a challenge.
 Every child, whether they have special needs or not, is different!
-If you need ideas, ask your Occupational Therapist or check out these websites:
+If you need ideas, ask your Occupational or Speech Therapist or check out these websites:

 https://www.especialneeds.com/shop/special-needs-toys.html